Pilates For Runners: Try These 6 Exercises For A Stronger Core

 Runners with a weak core are also prone to low back pain because the deep core muscles lack the strength and control necessary to stabilize the spine.

-This allows excessive movement between the vertebrae and joints in the spine, which can increase the likelihood of low back pain and injury.
+This allows excessive movement between the vertebrae and joints in the spine, increasing the likelihood of low back pain and injury.

 A person doing a pilates exercises.

-The core-strengthening benefits of Pilates for runners also helps you maintain your posture and running form while you fatigue in the later miles of a long run, hard workout, or race.
+The core-strengthening benefits of Pilates for runners also help you maintain your posture and running form while you fatigue in the later miles of a long run, hard workout, or race.

-It’s common to see runners with their form breaking down as they get tired.
-They may start to slouch, or the hips may sway side to side or drop up and down as they land.
+It’s common to see runners’ form break down as they get tired.
+They may start to slouch, or their hips may sway side to side or drop up and down as they land.

-Finally, one of the key benefits of Pilates for runners is that it can increase stability and balance in the muscles controlling your joints, which reduces the risk of injuries.
+Finally, one key benefit of Pilates for runners is that it can increase stability and balance in the muscles controlling your joints, aiding in injury prevention.

-Pilates exercises for runners that target the hips and pelvis help confer adequate strength to the smaller hip rotator muscles and hip abductor like gluteus medius.
+Pilates exercises for runners that target the hips and pelvis help confer adequate strength to the smaller hip rotator muscles and hip abductor muscles, such as the gluteus medius.

 This, in turn, improves alignment of the lower limb, which can prevent IT band syndrome and runner’s knee, among other injuries.